-Quoted from an anthropologist on CNN, April 2008: "What better way to learn about a culture, than living with them."
+"What a better way to learn about a culture, than to live with them."*

-To validate and support family members who do not have Asperger's Syndrome, but whose lives are are affected by this disability.
+Those who live with a family member, friend or co-worker with Asperger's Syndrome often struggle silently with concerns and frustrations.
+At FAAAS, we strive to inform, validate and support family members who do not have Asperger's Syndrome, but whose lives are affected by this disorder.